niris/Edubot/README.md

 ## Features

-- Chatbot with both Thai Voice and Thai Textual input
+- Chatbot with English prompt
 - English lesson with exam and rewards
 - Unlockable lessons using given rewards